nginxinc/nginx-azure-workshops/labs/lab1/readme.md

 ### Create Log Analytics workspace to collect NGINX error and Access logs from NGINX for azure

-In this section you will create a Log Analytics resource that would collect Nginx logs from your Nginx for Azure resource.
+In this section you will create a Log Analytics resource that would collect NGINX logs from your NGINX for Azure resource.
 As this resource takes time to get provisioned and attached to NGINX for Azure resource, you are building it up here.

 1. Create a Log Analytics workspace resource that you will attach to NGINX for Azure using Azure CLI.
 This resource would be used to capture and store NGINX error and access logs.
 Use below command to create this resource.